Find Affordable College Courses

 Full History at Brigham Young University - Provo Report

-You’ll be in good company if you decide to attend Colorado State University - Fort Collins.
-It ranked #2 on our 2023 Most Popular History Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Colorado State is a fairly large public school located in the city of Fort Collins.
+Out of the 38 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 2 spot on the list.
+Colorado State is a fairly large public school located in the midsize city of Fort Collins.

 About 41% of the students majoring in history at the school are women while 59% are male.

-Read full report on History at Colorado State University - Fort Collins
+Full History at Colorado State University - Fort Collins Report

 Of the 83 students majoring in history at CU - Boulder, 64% are male and 36% are female.